liocoin/liocoin001/README.md

-Lio - Coin
+Liocoin

-Lio is a POW\PoS -based cryptocurrency.
+Liocoin is a POW\PoS -based cryptocurrency.

 Development process
 ===========================